Best High-Resolution Satellite Images: Alternatives to Google Maps

 SkyWatch App - Satellite Data Platform

-- Free access to various satellite imagery providers
+- Access to satellite imagery providers

 - High-resolution satellite images from different sensors